saebyn/django-flag/README.md

 ### Tests

-*django-flag* is fully tester.
+*django-flag* is fully tested.
 Just run `manage.py test flag` in your project.
 If `django-nose` is installed, it is used to run tests.
 You can see a coverage of 98%.
 Admin and some weird `next` parameters are not tested.

 *django-flag* also provide a test project, where you can flag users (no other model included).